Time-Dependent Self Consistent Harmonic Approximation: Anharmonic nuclear quantum dynamics and time correlation functions: Time-Dependent Self-Consistent Harmonic Approximation

-The parameters that uniquely determines $\hat {\tilde \rho}$ are the vector $\bRcal$, that represent the average ionic positions, and the real Hermitian matrices $\bTheta$ and $\bA$, that represent the quantum and thermal fluctuations around the average positions, respectively.
+The parameters that uniquely determine $\hat {\tilde \rho}$ are the vector $\bRcal$, the average ionic positions, and the real Hermitian matrices $\bTheta$ and $\bA$, the quantum and thermal fluctuations around the average positions, respectively.
 The $\norm$ factor is the normalization of the density matrix.
-The $\bTheta$ and $\bA$ matrices are not independent: they commute and are constrained so that $\hat{\tilde\rho}$ must be normalized.
+The $\bTheta$ and $\bA$ matrices are not independent: they commute and are constrained so that $\hat{\tilde\rho}$ can be normalized.
 This condition is obtained if the real symmetric matrix $\bUps$ has only positive eigenvalues:

-\eqname~\eqref{eq:rho:scha} is a bit more general than the one introduced in ref.\cite{Errea2014}: it is the density matrix of a quantum harmonic oscillator, where each normal mode is thermally populated by a different temperature.
-However, as we prove later in \secname~\ref{sec:equilibrium} and \appendixname~\ref{app:equilibrium}, in the minimum of the free energy, all the modes are always populated by the same temperature, and the result coincides with ref.\cite{Errea2014}.
+Differently from the originally conceived SCHA\cite{Errea2014}, \eqname~\eqref{eq:rho:scha} is more general.
+Here, we optimize the free energy among all possible static Gaussian density matrices. \eqname~\eqref{eq:rho:scha} includes density matrices where each normal mode is thermally populated by a different auxiliary temperature, not necessarily the true one.
+However, as we prove in \appendixname~\ref{app:equilibrium}, in the minimum of the free energy, all the modes are always populated by the exact temperature, and the result coincides with ref.\cite{Errea2014}.
+The additional degrees of freedom on the off-diagonal elements of the density matrix are important to extend the theory out-of-equilibrium.

 The SCHA is solved by substituting the expression of the trial density matrix $\hat {\tilde\rho}$ (\eqname~\ref{eq:rho:scha}) into the free energy functional (\eqname~\ref{eq:free:energy}), and minimizing with respect to $\bRcal$, $\bTheta$ and $\bA$.